ssube/textual-engine/README.md

 # Textual Engine

-This is a text adventure engine for the CLI and browsers.
+This is a text adventure engine for the CLI and browsers, supporting both narrative fiction and procedural dungeon crawlers, using an event and service architecture.

 See [the demo on Github Pages](https://ssube.github.io/textual-engine/) or [the getting started docs](docs/getting-started.md) for more info.